jimfelps/covid-tracking/README.md

 Kansas City Health Department reports all cases/deaths within the KC limits, so all county data does not include KC cases.

-This data is just positive cases since testing numbers are unavailable from the NYT data. ~~I pulled this data from Kieran Healy's Covdata package, which aggregates mobility data from Apple/Google, European data from the European Centers for Disease Control, State-level data from COVID Tracking Project, State/County data from NYT, and hospitalization data from the US CDC.
-More info at: https://kjhealy.github.io/covdata/.~~
+This data is just positive cases since testing numbers are unavailable from the NYT data.

 ![KC Metro County Data](images/metro_counties.png)